-Figure 23.
+Figure 21.
 External emergency stop interface

-Figure 24.
+Figure 22.
 Safety gate interface

-External emergency stop Safeguard stop (safety gate)

-Applicatio For emergency stop For other safety protection
+External emergency stop Safeguard stop (safety gate) Applicatio n Robot For emergency stop equipment only Stopped For other safety protection equipment Stopped status Program Paused Paused

-n equipment only equipment

-Robot Stopped Stopped

-status

-Program execution Paused Paused
+execution

-Drive Off[1] Off[1]
+Drive Off^[1] Off^[1]

 power

-Frequency of use Infrequent Infrequent
+Frequency Infrequent Infrequent

+of use

-All safety-related I/Os are constructed redundantly (two independent channels).
-Keep the two channels separate so that a fault on one channel will not cause the failure of the safety function.
-Be sure to check the safety functions before putting the robot into operation.
-The safety functions must be checked regularly.
-The robot must be installed in compliance with these specifications.
+- All safety-related I/Os are constructed redundantly (two independent channels).
+Keep the two channels separate so that a fault on one channel will not cause the failure of the safety function. - Be sure to check the safety functions before putting the robot into operation.
+The safety functions must be checked regularly. - The robot must be installed in compliance with these specifications.
 Failure to do so could result in serious injury or death as the safety function could be overridden.